Venezuela's Maduro Faces Pressure From Much Of The World, Yet He Persists

 Maduro's hard-core support is small: just 14 percent, according to a February survey by the Caracas-based polling company Datanalisis.
 Guaidó scored 61 percent.

-The same survey included another striking statistic: 47 percent still support Chávez, who died of cancer in 2013.
+The same survey included another striking statistic: Forty-seven percent still support Chávez, who died of cancer in 2013.

 The late president's followers, known as Chavistas, consider him a hugely charismatic leader and praise his efforts to lift Venezuelans out of poverty